 - Professional indemnity insurance – to protect against claims of negligence in business, for example doctors, lawyers or other professionals.

 - Business interruption – to enable commercial enterprises to protect their income when they are unable to trade, perhaps due to arson or a major weather event.

 Emerging risks mean that policies are regularly changing.
-Recent developments have included protection for companies against the effects of global climate change, terrorist attacks and pandemics, such as Coronavirus.
+Recent developments have included protection for companies against the effects of global climate change, terrorist attacks and pandemics, such

 The insurance you don’t know about

 The claims team is the first port of call for a customer when something goes wrong.
 Due to the contract-focused nature of claims, it is a role that law graduates take to quickly, but it is open to anyone with good client skills and excellent attention to detail.